doodeck/aws-lambda-idempotent/README.md

 }
 ```

-Create the DynamoDB table with Primary Hash Key called "FunctionName", of type String, and Primary Range Key called "InstanceId", also String.
+Create the DynamoDB table with Table Name "LambdaLocks", Primary Hash Key called "FunctionName", of type String, and Primary Range Key called "InstanceId", also String.
 You can find the complete JSON dump of such a table in the index.js.
 Add a single item to that table:

 ```json
 {